 Following the applicant's presentation, Chairperson Demostene opened the hearing for public comment.
 Although a few neighborhood property owners or their representatives were present to speak in favor of the request, a majority of residents spoke in opposition.
-In summary, those in opposition noted and described the unique rural character of the Berry Dease neighborhood, and felt that even with a commitment by the applicant to establish a 50-foot landscaped perimeter buffer adjacent to minimum half-acre lots, and the other rural design / access conditions, the project would be highly incompatible.
+In summary, those in opposition noted and described the unique rural character of the Berry Dease neighborhood, and felt that even with a commitment by the applicant to establish a 50' landscaped perimeter buffer adjacent to minimum 1/2-acre lots, and the other rural design / access conditions, the project would be highly incompatible.
 Some speakers also expressed fear that approval would set a precedent for similar requests.

 Following approximately two (2) hours of public testimony, lengthy discussion among PZC members ensued, with much time devoted to the question of consistency with the Comprehensive Plan and compatibility.
-Despite efforts by staff to remind the PZC of the property's underlying Low Density Residential (LDR) Future Land Use Map (FLUM) designation which allows consideration of a maximum density of 4 residential dwelling units per acre, and the applicability of Policy FLU8.2.11 which recognizes that compatibility can be achieved through project design and form, a majority of commissioners were not satisfied that the request adequately passed the consistency and/or compatibility test.
+Despite the property's underlying Low Density Residential (LDR) Future Land Use Map (FLUM) designation which allows consideration of a maximum density of 4 residential dwelling units per acre, and the applicability of Policy FLU8.2.11 which recognizes that compatibility can be achieved through project design and form, a majority of commissioners were not convinced that the request passed the compatibility test.

 In support of the application, Commissioner Dunn noted the property's location within the Urban Service Area (USA) and consistency with the Low Density Residential (LDR) Future Land Use Map (FLUM) designation.
 He also acknowledged the applicant's compromises and felt that the plan reflected an appropriate transition between the higher densities to the south, and the lower densities within the rural enclave.
-Commissioner Cantero also supported the request, stating that the property was located within the USA, was not located in a Rural Settlement, and even though the Rural Enclaves Study recommendations had not been formally adopted into the CP, the applicant agreed with the draft compatibility measures.
+Commissioner Cantero also supported the request, stating that the property was located within the USA, was not located in a Rural Settlement, and even though the Rural Enclaves Study recommendations had not been formally adopted into the CP, the applicant had agreed with the proposed compatibility measures (new Condition #11).